 How do training load monitoring programs work?

-At the Shannon Clinic, Dr. Shannon has developed an individualised load monitoring program with a foundation in endurance sports but has been adapted to other sports.
+At the Shannon Clinic – Melbourne Chiropractic and Sports Care, Dr. Shannon has developed an individualised load monitoring program with a foundation in endurance sports but has been adapted to other sports.
 This program monitors fundamentals including volume (how much time), and duration (how long ie. mileage); it measures perceived effort and weight step (a measure of impact load through the body), and specifics depending on the sport it is monitoring such as number jumps, number of serves, number of take offs among other metrics that are monitored.
 The program also measures actual versus predicted levels to gain a more accurate loading picture, and measures week to week changes making sure the individual being monitored keeps within a safe training zone, aiding in injury risk reduction and improved performance.

 Who are training load monitoring programs ideal for?

 Training load monitoring should occur in any individual who competes in sport whether it be recreational, semi-professional or professional where the focus is on injury prevention and performance enhancement.
 It is particularly important in endurance sports and those who compete in sports over a long season.
 Likewise, those who have been suffering from performance drop offs or overuse/repeated injuries, especially tendon pain should seriously consider using a training load monitoring program.